 If you’re really not much of a hiker, we’ve got some good news for you!
 The CT Department of Energy & Environmental Protection has compiled a list of 7 driving routes that people can take to experience the beauties of Fall without ever needing to leave your car.
 There’s a tour for every part of the state, meaning that you really don’t have to drive far to get your fill of the changing leaves.

 Better hurry though: There are only a few weeks left before the foliage is past its peak.
-On the map, click on the date ranges offered and see what the conditions will be like so you can plan accordingly; the shoreline tends to start a bit later than the more northern parts of the state, and goes a bit later, meaning you can still enjoy the leaves into the middle of November as long as you know where to look.
+On this fall foliage map, click on the date ranges offered and see what the conditions will be like so you can plan accordingly; the shoreline tends to start a bit later than the more northern parts of the state, and goes a bit later, meaning you can still enjoy the leaves into the middle of November as long as you know where to look.